practicalli/neovim/docs/install/neovim.md

 ### Provider warnings & disable options

-NeoVim and it packages may delegates features to language and tool specific [providers](https://neovim.io/doc/user/provider.html){target=_blank}.
+NeoVim and its packages may delegate features to language and tool specific [providers](https://neovim.io/doc/user/provider.html){target=_blank}.

 Resolve the issue with providers that generate a warning in the checkhealth report, following the ADVICE steps.